Satellite API

 Responds with PONG payload

-You must call this at an interval, we recommend every 2 seconds, this is to ensure the connection does't get closed from being idle.
+You must call this at an interval, we recommend every 2 seconds, this is to ensure the connection doesn't get closed from being idle.

 Adding a satellite device